The Wizard of Mars: Plot

 In 1975, Steve, "Doc", Charlie, and Dorothy are astronauts on a spacecraft approaching Mars.
 Following a scheduled cutoff of communications, they collide with something in orbit around the Red Planet.
 They are forced to jettison the main stage and land in their vehicle's control section.
 They disembark from the ship, wearing pressure suits and taking with them inflatable boats, oars, and a rifle.
-As they paddle down a canal, they are attacked by water creatures and escape into a cave system.
+As they drift down a canal, they are attacked by water creatures and escape into a cave system.
 The cave comes to an end near a lava flow, and they are forced to leave their boats and edge around a lava lake, eventually finding a passage to the surface just before the volcano erupts in a lava fountain.
 Believing they hear the signal of their ship's main stage, they instead discover an automated biolab that had been sent beforehand to determine the habitability of Mars.
 Charlie becomes hysterical and fires the rifle at the lab, inadvertently revealing that it contains enough oxygen to replenish their dwindling air supply.
 A sandstorm then blows in, and they take shelter in the lee of the lab.

 The sandstorm uncovers a golden stone road, which they follow to an abandoned stone city with breathable atmosphere.
 This enables them to remove their suits and explore two charred outlines beside a cutting torch near a wall with a partially cut hole and a column with a hole in it.
 This column proves to be hollow, but a second one nearby turns out to conceal a desiccated Martian, with a transparent braincase.
 Mental communication between it and Steve guides them to a hall which contains a projection of a head.
 It reveals that it represents the collective consciousness of all Martians.
 They were an old race who once ruled a good part of the galaxy, but who retreated to Mars to ponder.
 To give themselves time to think, they took their city out of time, in an eternal present.
 Eventually they discovered that they had a further destiny, but could not reverse the process, being then incapable of physical effort.
 The city had been previously entered by other sentient aliens, who thought to plunder, instead of help.
 It directs them to a sphere, which must be replaced in the mechanism, in order for time to begin moving forward once again.
 Steve drops the sphere, revealing a model of the city.
 They return to where the others have been cutting a hole in the wall and complete the task.
 Behind the wall is a giant metal pendulum.
-Charlie, with help from Steve, manages to replace the sphere in the clockwork above the pendulum.
+Charlie, with help from Steve, manages to replace the sphere into the clockwork above the pendulum.
 The pendulum begins to swing once again.
 They escape as the city begins to crumble, eventually fading away.
 They eventually collapse by the stone road and vanish.
-They then reappear in their orbiting spacecraft, dirty and exhausted, where they discover to their surprise that only two minutes have ticked by.
+They then reappear in their orbiting spacecraft, dirty and exhausted, where they discover to their surprise that only two minutes have gone by.